 Strictly speaking, any element from which electrons enter a vacuum or a gas is a cathode, so the filament of a tube may be correctly called the cathode or may be called a directly heated cathode or else a filament-cathode to distinguish it from the indirectly heated cathode or the heater cathode shown in Fig. 46.
 It is true also that the plate of the tube is an anode, because anode means an element at which electrons leave a vacuum or a gas.
-Both the cathode and the anode may be called electrodes of the tube.
+Both the cathode and the anode may be called electrodes of the tube, for electrode refers to either of the conductors at which electrons enter or leave a vacuum or a gas.